divhide/node-grunt-http-server/README.md

 grunt.initConfig({

     'http-server': {

         'dev': {

             // the server root directory
             root: <path>,

             // the server port
             // can also be written as a function, e.g.
             // port: function() { return 8282; }
             port: 8282,

             // the host ip address
             // If specified to, for example, "127.0.0.1" the server will
             // only be available on that ip.
             // Specify "0.0.0.0" to be available everywhere
             host: "0.0.0.0",

             cache: <sec>,
             showDir : true,
             autoIndex: true,

             // server default file extension
             ext: "html",

             // run in parallel with other tasks
             runInBackground: true|false,

             // specify a logger function.
 By default the requests are
             // sent to stdout.
             logFn: function(req, res, error) { },

+            /// Use 'https: true' for default module SSL configuration
-			/// SSL is disabled by default
+            /// (default state is disabled)
-			ssl: false,
-			/// path to the SSL certificate and key
+            https: {
                 cert: "cert.pem",
                 key : "key.pem"
+            }

         }

     }
 });

 grunt.loadNpmTasks('grunt-http-server');